header pic header text

 That is, "take refuge in the Lard" is NOT an authentic "transmission" of the desired phrase.
 It may, in fact, be exactly what the person said, but it is not the intended phrase.
 The phrase, "take refuge in the Lord" is clearly the intended "transmission".

 Similarly, one person in India might refer to Lord Rāma, while another speaks of Rām, and they both recognize that are speaking of the same one, with Rāma simply being a classical (Sanskrit) form, and Rām being a more contemporary form (such as Hindi).
 Yet someone who speaks of Lord Rum will simply be speaking nonsense.
 That is, there are "normal" variations for many words, but then there are other variations which are simply erroneous.
-We must weed out whatever falls into the category of erroneous.
+We should strive to weed out whatever falls into the category of erroneous.

 In many languages, the major indicator of a long vowel is not merely the sound, but rather it is the duration of the sound.
 This can lead to great confusion when the relative length of the vowels, or the originally accented syllables, are altered in order to fit the rhythm of a Dance melody.
-For example, the Arabic/Farsi/Urdu word "kun" (with a short "u") means "Be!", while the similar Farsi/Urdu word "kūn" (with a long "u") means "buttocks" or "anus".
+For example, the Arabic/Farsi/Urdu word "kun" (with a short "u") means "Be!", while the similar Farsi/Urdu word "kūn" ("koon", with a long "u") means "buttocks" or "anus".

 Assimilation: